kristielim/la_hacks_react_workshop/README.md

 set up the project before the workshop begins.

 We will be building a simple tic-tac-toe game.
+See [https://reactjs.org/tutorial/tutorial.html] (https://reactjs.org/tutorial/tutorial.html) for the basis of this tutorial.

 Requirements before beginning the example: